RI5255/wasm-os/README.md

 ```
 start hello         # Run a helllo-world program
-start hello_wasmvm  # Run a program that uses the system call sys_wasmvm, which generates tasks from Wasm binaries
 start wasm_ping     # Run a Wasm binary that uses message passing APIs
 start wasm_webapi   # Run a toy web server (Wasm binary).
 Access localhost:1234 to see the page
 ```